Genevieve Curtis

 Genevieve is excited to be telling your stories in the Sunshine State!
 She grew up in Milwaukee, Wisconsin (Go Pack Go!) where visiting Florida always meant ‘vacation’ and she can’t believe she now calls it ‘home!’
 Genevieve graduated cum laude from The University of Missouri (MIZ!) with a degree in broadcast journalism.

-Genevieve comes to Tampa from Charlotte, where she was an anchor and reporter for 5 years.
+Genevieve is an EMMY winning journalist who comes to Tampa from Charlotte, where she was an anchor and reporter for 5 years.
 While in the Queen City, Genevieve covered a variety of major stories, specializing in investigations.
 She uncovered a state-wide autopsy backlog, leading to a change in North Carolina state law.
 One of Genevieve’s favorite stories was a five-part series she produced after embedding with the U.S. Marshals Fugitive Task Force for 10 days, she received an EMMY nomination for the series.
-Genevieve has received numerous awards and recognitions, including 10 EMMY nominations for her work on cold cases, affordable housing issues, power grid vulnerabilities, breaking news and anchoring live coverage of the 2020 protests.
+Genevieve has received numerous awards and recognitions, including an EMMY and 10 EMMY nominations for her work on cold cases, affordable housing issues, power grid vulnerabilities, breaking news and anchoring live coverage of the 2020 protests.

 Prior to Charlotte, Genevieve improved her Spanish and became a taco-snob in El Paso, Texas where she was the chief investigative reporter.
 Her stories led to changes in three Texas state laws.
 She spent seven years on the border, covering complex immigration issues and frequently embedded with U.S. Border Patrol.
 She covered military and veterans’ issues at Fort Bliss and is looking forward to getting to know the military community here.